claybrooks/configuration-scoped-service/README.md

  4. "TestWithDelay" will eventually throw an exception

 There is no form of locking, either internally in MyService or externally in the controller, that can fix this problem.
-In fact, it is fundamentally impossible to fix this problem in either the service or the controller if your service requires unchanging configuration across function calls.

 **See above on how you can ensure a configuration rug pull doesn't happen mid request :)**